 Prostate problems are common, particularly in men aged over 50.

-The prostate is a small gland found only in men.
+The prostate is a small gland found only in men and trans women.
 It surrounds the tube that carries urine out of the body (urethra).

 The prostate gland produces a thick, white fluid that gets mixed with sperm to create semen.